The Significance of the Oil and Wine – Part One

 - It also symbolized mercy because it was sprinkled seven times on the sacrificial altar.
 Seven signifies God’s mercy.

 - The oil represents completion and so does the number seven.
 After the tabernacle was finished, Moses anointed it and all its instruments to consecrate them.
 Then he anointed Aaron and his sons to sanctify them so that they could minister to the Lord as priests.
-After these things had been done, Moses raised up the tabernacle, and all the work was completed.
-Then the glory of the Lord came down and covered and filled the temple.
+After the consecration was completed the glory of the Lord came down, covered and filled the temple.
 (Exodus 40)

 - The glory of the Lord directed the children of Israel throughout their wilderness journey.
 (Exodus 40: 36-38)